fabioalves98/HumanRobotColaboration/LOGBOOK.md

 ## 17/03 - IRISLab

-- Utilização dos 4 vetores criados para obter, para cada eixo, o produto interno entre o vetor gravidade e o vetor orientação
+#### Conclusão do modelo teórico do sensor

+- Utilização do produto interno dos vetores normalizados anteriormente definidos para calculo do valor da força em cada componente

+## 18/03 - IRISLab